ggarra13/mrv2/README.md

 ./runme_docker.sh
 ```
 The resulting installers will be placed in a new packages/ directory of the
 root of mrv2.
-The docker images are compatible with RedHat 8.8 and Ubuntu 20.04.
+The docker images are compatible with RedHat 8.8 and Ubuntu 20.04, but have issues with Wayland on more modern distros.

 ## Dependencies